 6. Sales Win Rate

 Sales is a numbers game.
-Sales win rate is about all the percentage of open opportunities your business wins.
+The sales win rate is about all the percentage of open opportunities your business wins.
 Every prospective customer is an opportunity.

 So if you have 100 opportunities and you’re able to win over 25 of them as a paying customer, then your sales win rate is 25%.